shawnbot/properly/README.md

-properly
+Properly
 ========

-A JavaScript library for working programmatically with object properties
+A JavaScript library for working programmatically with object properties.